narekb8/CMPINF-0100-Final/README.md

 # Best-Neighborhood
 ## CMPINF 0100 Final Project - Group 15
 ### We were tasked with using datasets to prove which neighborhood in Pittsburgh is the best.
-Here is my contribution to the dataset.
+Here is my contribution to the dataset, moved to it's own repository as the group one was deleted.

 Narek Boghosian:
   - email: NAB176@pitt.edu